openmpf/openmpf-docker/SWARM.md

 Refer to the steps listed in the [(Optional) Add GPU support with NVIDIA CUDA](README.md#optional-add-gpu-support-with-nvidia-cuda) section in the README.
 Those instructions are for a single-host Docker Compose deployment.
-All of the same steps apply to a Docker SWARM deployment with the exception of the steps involving the `runtime: nvidia` flag.
+All of the same steps apply to a Docker Swarm deployment with the exception of the steps involving the `runtime: nvidia` flag.
 This is because `swarm-compose.yml` supports a different Docker Compose file version than `docker-compose.yml`.
 That version does not support that flag.